5 benefits of brand consistency and how to maintain it

 Without a reliable content workflow in place, keeping your brand’s content consistent can feel a lot like herding cats.
 No matter the project, you need to make sure everyone in the team knows their role, as well as the specific timelines and who they’re collaborating with.

-By following a defined process from conception to completion, your creative teams can make sure that all aspects of a project, from design elements to messaging, are aligned with the brand’s identity, values, and guidelines.
+By following a defined process from conception to completion, your creative teams can make sure that all aspects of a project, from design elements to messaging, are aligned with the company’s identity, values, and brand guidelines.

 Once you’ve got your brand values and creative workflow down, it’s time to look at the different creative components that come together to make a consistent brand.

-Tone of voice refers to the way a brand talks to its audience.
+Brand voice is the way a company talks to its audience.
 This includes everything from style and personality to the different ways you communicate your brand values.

-Whether it’s friendly and conversational, professional and authoritative, or playful and whimsical, your brand message and tone of voice should resonate with your audience across every touchpoint.
+Whether it’s friendly and conversational, professional and authoritative, or playful and whimsical, try to maintain a consistent voice and the same brand messaging across every touchpoint.

 Typography

 Next on the list, we have typography.
-This refers to the style and appearance of text in your written content and it involves choosing your fonts, font sizes, line spacing, and other typographic elements to convey a message effectively and aesthetically.
+This refers to the style and appearance of text in your written content.
+It involves choosing the right combination of typographic to convey a message effectively and aesthetically.
+That includes:

 When choosing typography for a brand, it’s important to consider things like readability, legibility, and how it aligns with your brand’s overall style and aesthetic.